The EU has 2 types of fishing agreements with non-EU countries

 EU Sustainable Fisheries Partnership Agreements (Available in English, French, Portuguese and Spanish, Published 2017)

 In exchange, the EU pays the partner countries a financial contribution composed of 2 distinct parts:

 The EU has currently 9 active SFPAs protocols in force with third countries:

-The EU has also 6 "dormant" agreements with Mozambique, Micronesia, Solomon Island, Gambia, Gabon, Kiribati, Equatorial Guinea and Guinea-Bissau, Cabo Verde and Sao Tomé e Principe.
+The EU has also 9 "dormant" agreements with Mauritius, Mozambique, Micronesia, Solomon Island, Gambia, Gabon, Kiribati, Equatorial Guinea and Guinea-Bissau, Cabo Verde and Sao Tomé e Principe.
 "Dormant agreements" stand for countries which adopted a fisheries partnership agreement without having a protocol into force, for structural or conjonctural reasons.
 EU vessels are therefore not allowed to fish in waters under the regime of the dormant agreements.
 Comoros agreement, which was also dormant, is currently being denounced.